mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 ### Hosting on default port 80

-The command used in the Quickstart section will run Mathesar on port 8000, so you will have to access it on `http://<domain-name>:8000`.
+The command used in the quick start section will run Mathesar on port 8000, so you will have to access it on `http://<domain-name>:8000`.
 If you wish to access Mathesar without adding any port suffix like `http://<domain-name>`, you need to bind it to port 80

 ```bash
 docker run \